The most common complications of transfusion are

 The differential diagnosis usually includes heparin-induced thrombocytopenia Heparin-induced thrombocytopenia Platelet destruction can develop because of immunologic causes (viral infection, drugs, connective tissue or lymphoproliferative disorders, blood transfusions) or nonimmunologic causes (sepsis... read more (HIT), although HIT is not associated with bleeding.
 Diagnosis is made by documenting HPA1a antibodies in the patient's plasma and absence of corresponding antigen on the patient's platelets.

-Treatment is high-dose IV immunoglobulins (1 to 2 g/kg) and avoidance of further transfusion of platelets or RBCs.
+Treatment is high-dose IV immunoglobulins (1 to 2 g/kg as a single dose or divided into 2 doses) and avoidance of further transfusion of platelets or RBCs.
 Plasma exchange Plasma exchange Apheresis refers to the process of separating the cellular and soluble components of blood using a machine.
 Apheresis is often done on donors where whole blood is centrifuged to obtain individual... read more may be considered in severe cases and, for patients with severe bleeding, platelets donated by HPA1a-negative donors could be transfused if available.

 Complications of massive transfusion